jbaylies/sousastep.quest/epk.md

 One day I noticed a concert that used the term "sonic arts".
 I had never heard the term before, so I googled it and found out about Brooklyn College's Sonic Arts program, which has a class called Dynamic and Interactive Media Processing that's essentially a Max class.
 The program also provided 24/7 access to a hidden studio on a dilapidated part of campus, which was incredible.
 I spent a ton of time there studying Max, practicing tuba, performing in concerts, and organizing jams.

 My laptop was starting to show its age, so I was psyched when my brother, who had recently gotten hired at Eventide, brought me an H9000R to beta test.
-I quickly integrated it into my rig and started making algorithms with vsig and gen. Eventually I was hired, and gradually took on increasingly complicated programming tasks, but wasn't able to keep up because I spent all my free time working on Sousastep instead of studying, so I got laid off, and spent one more year gigging around NYC before moving back in with my folks in Massachusettes.
+I quickly integrated it into my rig and started making algorithms with vsig and gen. Eventually I was hired, and gradually took on increasingly complicated programming tasks, but wasn't able to keep up because I spent all my free time working on Sousastep instead of studying c++, so I got laid off, and spent one more year gigging around NYC before moving back in with my folks in Massachusettes.

 Living at home gave me space to develop Sousastep with all the knowledge I had gained in NYC, and I decided that the best course of action would be to make my rig as user-friendly as possible and release it under a Reaper-style nagware license.
 It's now available as [SousaFX](https://sousastep.github.io/SousaFX-docs/)!